 Fellows and residents at Urban Teachers are supported by a Community of Elders--experienced Black educators--who have both the lived experience in the Black diaspora, but also stand in defiance of anti-Blackness to affirm the assets of Black educators.
 Through a network of mentors who support fellows and residents in navigating systems of education that have largely marginalized Black children and educators, the Black Educators Initiative embraces the legacy of Black educators as change agents and advocates for justice in America.
 Additionally, we offer distinct professional development opportunities that focus on the needs of Black educators wellness and mental health as well tutoring to successfully navigate PRAXIS, or other certification exams.

-Our goal is to place more Black teachers in classrooms – giving our large populations of Black students in Baltimore, Dallas and DC the representation they deserve – but we know that the costs and the systemic barriers to equitable funding associated with an advanced degree and teacher certification can be intimidating.
+Our goal is to place more Black teachers in classrooms – giving our large populations of Black students in Baltimore, Dallas/Fort Worth, Philadelphia and Washington, DC the representation they deserve – but we know that the costs and the systemic barriers to equitable funding associated with an advanced degree and teacher certification can be intimidating.
 All residents and fellows at Urban Teachers are provided access to various student loan supports, grants and scholarships.
-We actively update this portion of the our website as additional financial resources become available.
+We actively update this portion of our website as additional financial resources become available.

 We encourage interested applicants to check out the UNCF Black Educators Fellowship.
-Through this fellowship, eligible applicants may qualify for up to $5,000 in scholarships and up to $25,000 in loan forgiveness.
+Through this fellowship, eligible applicants qualify for a minimum of $4,000 (and up to $5,000) in grant funds and a minimum of $20,000 (up to $25,000) in direct tuition payments to American University.
 For more information about this specific opportunity and others at the UNCF, please explore the scholarship opportunities on their website.